MicrosoftDocs/microsoft-365-community/docs/basics/Glossary.md

 On premises refers to running servers yourself, whether they are in your physical building, a data center where you rent space, or at a hosting company that runs servers specifically for you.

+### Out of the box

+Capabilities included with SharePoint without writing any code or doing heavy lifting.
+Depending on who you talk to, this definition probably includes a level of [customization](#Customization) including things like creating new sites, lists, and libraries.

 ## P

 ### Patterns and Practices